skaterdav85/itp405-2021-midterm/MIDTERM.md

 The goal of this project is to build a simple Q&A website.
 A visitor should be able to ask questions and leave answers without any authentication.

 [Here is a working example of what you're going to build](https://itp405-2021-midterm.herokuapp.com/).
 The styles don't need to match exactly, but you should display all of the same data and have the same URLs and document titles (the browser tab title).
-It should _function_ exactly the same as the example.
+The timestamps don't need to be formatted like the example.
+Your application should _function_ exactly the same as the example.

 ## Creating the Database